-The sub-fund manages its portfolio of investments according to the Swiss Life Asset Managers' Responsible Investment Policy and Swiss Life Asset Managers' Transparency Code, and follows the following investment strategy:
+The sub-fund manages its portfolio of investments according to the Swiss Life Asset Managers' Responsible Investment Policy and follows the following investment strategy:

 ESG significant approach: The sub-fund applies a significant approach based on the Sustainable Development Goals (SDG).
 This approach intends to favor countries which are making progress towards achieving the SDGs.
 Debt securities are either classified into a sovereign or corporate bucket, primarily based on MSCI ESG classification or if necessary by another appropriate approach.
-The sub-fund ensures that its SDG score of the emerging markets sovereign part is higher than its reference universe represented by its ESG reference index.
+The sub-fund's ESG approach is defined in comparison with its reference universe, considered representative of the sub-fund's investment strategy.
+The sub-fund ensures that its SDG score of the emerging markets sovereign part is higher than its reference universe.

-ESG reference index: JP Morgan ESG EMBI Index (excl. ratings below B-) used for the ESG significant approach.
+The reference universe used is JP Morgan ESG EMBI Index (excl. ratings below B-).

-In addition, the sub-fund seeks to mitigate sustainability risks by excluding or restricting:
+Negative screening: In addition, the sub-fund seeks to mitigate sustainability risks by excluding or restricting:

-- countries which do not guarantee their citizens the basic conditions for "living a selfdetermined life".
-Restriction or exclusion apply if several of the following criteria are not fulfilled: freedom of expression and opinion, a peaceful environment, sound institutions and government's integrity, viable living conditions on the planet for future generations, and guaranteed fundamental labor rights. - corporate issuers with the lowest ESG absolute performance according to MSCI, including ESG ratings and controversies and principal adverse impacts.
+countries which do not guarantee their citizens the basic conditions for "living a self-determined life".
+Restriction or exclusion apply if several of the following criteria are not fulfilled: freedom of expression and opinion, a peaceful environment, sound institutions and government's integrity, viable living conditions on the planet for future generations, and guaranteed fundamental labor rights.

+corporate issuers with the lowest ESG absolute performance according to MSCI, including ESG ratings and controversies and principal adverse impacts.

-Negative screening: The portfolio manager of the sub-fund excludes or restricts new investments in issuers or sectors that belong to prohibited lists defined by the management company of Swiss Life Funds (LUX).
+The portfolio manager of the sub-fund excludes or restricts new investments in issuers or sectors that belong to prohibited lists defined by the management company of Swiss Life Funds (LUX).
 For sovereign issuers, investment is for example prohibited for countries that fall under the Financial Action Task Force (FATF) blacklist.
 The prohibited lists are provided on the Swiss Life Asset Managers' Responsible Investment Policy, which is available on the Swiss Life Asset Managers Luxembourg's website.